jhap1982/giveituruguay/1999/1999-06-08 - Élysée Montmartre, Paris, France/README.md

 ## Setlist

-Emit Remmus
+1. Emit Remmus
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-If You Have to Ask
+4. If You Have to Ask
-Parallel Universe
+5. Parallel Universe
-I Could Have Lied
+6. I Could Have Lied
-My Lovely Man
+7. My Lovely Man
-I Like Dirt
+8. I Like Dirt
-Soul to Squeeze
+9. Soul to Squeeze
-London Calling tease
+10. London Calling tease
-Right on Time
+11. Right on Time
-Easily
+12. Easily
-Me and My Friends
+13. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+14. Under the Bridge
-The Power of Equality
+15. The Power of Equality

 ## Notes